zmitry/jest-runner-electron/README.md

 - Running tests in headless environnement
 - Debugging tests with built in awaiters.

-# how to install
+# how to setup

 see example folders for working example.

-1. install jest and this lib
+1. install jest and jest-runner-electron
 2. add set the following properties in config

 ```